 - a.
 Development of personal goals for the residency following an initial evaluation of career interests, prior experience, and areas of strength and weakness. - b.
 To meet the residency requirements, it is expected that the PGY1 residency will have to work in excess of 40 hours per week.
 Thus, moonlighting outside of Bayhealth Medical Center is strongly discouraged.
 Any moonlighting must be approved by the Director of the Residency Program. - c.
 Compliance with rotation expectations: - a) Meeting with the rotation preceptor to discuss individual goals and objectives for the rotation. - b) Completing assignments by the end of the rotation. - c) Informing the Residency Director of difficulties encountered in meeting goals and objectives or problems with preceptor. - d) Assuming the responsibilities of the rotation preceptor in his/her absence. - e) Completing an evaluation of each rotation experience, preceptor, and a self-evaluation at the conclusion of the rotation that includes accomplishment of objectives and experiences gained with recommendations for improvement. - d.
 Completion of quarterly evaluations to be reviewed by the Residency Director.
 The purpose is to assure that the established residency goals are being achieved. - e.
 Provision of pharmacy staffing coverage. - f.
 Maintenance of active membership in the American Society of Health-System Pharmacists. - g.
 Completion of a major residency project and medication use evaluation. - h.
 Completion of required presentations throughout the residency. - i.
 Maintain and complete a resident-portfolio of accomplishments. - j.
 Submission of articles to pharmacy newsletters. - k.
-Attendance at the ASHP Midyear Clinical Meeting and Eastern States Conference for Pharmacy Residents and Preceptors.
+Attendance at the Eastern States Conference for Pharmacy Residents and Preceptors.
 Attendance at applicable local pharmaceutical education programs is expected.
-Residents may attend other professional meetings if the staffing schedule permits.
+Residents may attend other professional meetings if the staffing schedule permits. - 1.
+Resident must meet all established deadlines cannot miss more than 2 deadlines on completion schedule.
+Failure to comply will result in dismissal from the program. - m.
+Reading and following the Attendance and Dress Code Policies.

-- 1. Reading and following the Attendance and Dress Code Policies. - m.
+n.
 Following patient privacy laws and regulations.